Specificity (linguistics): Ambiguity in languages with unmarked specificity

 This has two interpretations.
 Under one reading, every woman talked to the same student (the class president, for example), and here the noun phrase a student is specific.
 Under the second reading, various students were talked to.
 In this case, a student is non-specific.

 "In contrast, in some languages, NPs in certain positions are always unambiguous with respect to specificity.
 The ambiguity is resolved through case marking: NPs with overt case morphology are specific, NPs without case morphology are nonspecific."

 Some analytic and isolating languages like Samoan also use explicit specificity markings in nouns despite not having grammatical cases.

-Relationship Between Specificity and Definiteness
+Relationship between specificity and definiteness

 Specificity and definiteness, while closely linked, are distinct semantic features.
 The two main nominal codings of definiteness are definite and indefinite.
 The former leads predominantly to a specific noun phrase.
 The latter can be either specific or non-specific.